 include a comprehensive safety and health plan, which includes safety training for all students and staff;

 be taught by appropriately licensed teachers; and

 be scheduled so that vocational technical shop instruction, if scheduled as a full school day, does not exceed ten consecutive full school days.
 Shop instruction scheduled for ten consecutive full school days or less must be scheduled for at least the same number of full school days of academic instruction before beginning another schedule of shop instruction.
-This provision is effective September 1, 2005.

 (b) A Program of Studies including both academic and technical programs and courses and the admission policy shall be published and a copy shall be provided to each student and parent/guardian.